ugr-sail/sinergym/README.md

 The goal of this project is to create an environment following [Gymnasium interface](https://gymnasium.farama.org/), for wrapping simulation engines for building control using **deep reinforcement learning**.

+For more information about Sinergym, we recommend to visit our [documentation here](https://ugr-sail.github.io/sinergym/compilation/main/index.html).

 Please, help us to improve by **reporting your questions and issues** [here](https://github.com/ugr-sail/sinergym/issues).
 It is easy, just 2 clicks using our issue templates (questions, bugs, improvements, etc.).
 More detailed info on how to report issues [here](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue).
 Don't forget to take a look at [CONTRIBUTING.md](https://github.com/ugr-sail/sinergym/blob/main/CONTRIBUTING.md) if you're thinking about contributing to Sinergym.

 The main functionalities of *Sinergym* are the following :